Godsinred/SchoolDatabaseSimulation/README.md

 ## Questions, Comments, Concerns

-If you have any questions, comments, or concerns please reach out to me at:
+If you have any questions, comments, or concerns please reach out to us at:
 * jtishii@yahoo.com
 * jtishii@csu.fullerton.edu
 * johannatnguyen@gmail.com